sria-the-fury/haggle/README.md

 Maybe this is the good way to build an application.
 There has to be some plan how the files and code are organized  well, for that you have to need time for planning.

+##Problem you may face
+Confirm that you have everything installed correctly for running this project.

+- check Flutter SDK
+- Android SDK
+- JDK
+- last thing -> check /haggle/android/local.properties , place there your flutter sdk path.